MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-fasttrack-responsibilities.md

 	- Configuring MDM Auto-enrollment in Azure AD and Intune.

-	- Setting up the Configuration Manager agent in Intune to support co-management scenarios.

     > [!NOTE]
     > Setting up Windows Autopilot outside Intune is out of scope for the FastTrack benefit.